meshvaapatel/retail-sql-analysis/README.md

 ## 🌟 About Me
 Hi, I’m **Meshva Patel**

 A **Data Analyst** and **aspiring Data Scientist** with a passion for uncovering stories hidden in data.

-I enjoy working end-to-end: from **scraping and cleaning messy datasets** to **analyzing patterns and building dashboards** that turn numbers into decisions.
 My journey is all about exploring how data shapes strategy, and each project helps me grow closer to that goal.

 ---